7.3 Sport, youth fitness and physical activity

 - youth workers such as youth club leaders, children’s activity club leaders and after-school service leaders”.

 The Active School Flag is awarded to schools that strive to achieve a physically educated and physically active school community.
 The process aims to get more schools, more active, more often.
-It is a Department of Education initiative supported by Healthy Ireland.
+It is a Department of Children, Education, Disability, Integration and Youth initiative supported by Healthy Ireland.

 The National Sports Policy 2018-2027 includes that ‘All entities in our sporting community will be highly regarded for the quality of their staff and volunteers, their standards of governance, ethics and accountability, and their spirit of collaboration including with partners beyond the sporting sector’.